codeigniter4/shield/docs/references/authentication.md

 ## Available Authenticators

-Shield ships with 2 authenticators that will serve several typical situations within web app development: the Session authenticator, which uses username/email/password to authenticate against and stores it in the session, and the Access Tokens authenticator which uses private access tokens passed in the headers.
+Shield ships with 4 authenticators that will serve several typical situations within web app development.
+You can see the [Authenticator List](../getting_started/authenticators.md).

 The available authenticators are defined in `Config\Auth`: